Exploring Shared Nearest Neighbors (SNN) for Outlier Detection

 To understand how SNN improves DBSCAN, let’s briefly review how DBSCAN works.
 DBSCAN clusters data based on the following principles:

-1. Core Points: A point is considered a core point if it has a sufficient number of neighbors within a specified distance (eps).
-These core points form the backbone of clusters.
+- Core Points: A point is considered a core point if it has a sufficient number of neighbors within a specified distance (

-3. Noise Points: Points that do not belong to any cluster are labeled as noise, or outliers.
+distance from a core point are considered to be part of the same cluster. - Noise Points: Points that do not belong to any cluster are labeled as noise, or outliers.

 DBSCAN is effective at clustering datasets where clusters have roughly uniform densities.
-However, when different clusters have different densities, DBSCAN’s global eps threshold fails to distinguish between dense and sparse clusters.
+However, when different clusters have different densities, DBSCAN’s global eps

 Enhancing DBSCAN with Shared Nearest Neighbors